njengavee/dsc-json-lab-v2-1/README.md

 > A listing of public funds payments for candidates for City office during the 2001 election cycle

-For added context, the Ciy of New York provides matching funds for eligible contributions made to candidates, using various ratios depending on the contribution amount ([more details here](https://en.wikipedia.org/wiki/New_York_City_Campaign_Finance_Board#The_Campaign_Finance_Program)).
+For added context, the City of New York provides matching funds for eligible contributions made to candidates, using various ratios depending on the contribution amount ([more details here](https://en.wikipedia.org/wiki/New_York_City_Campaign_Finance_Board#The_Campaign_Finance_Program)).
 So these are not the complete values of all funds raised by these candidates, they are the amounts matched by the city.
-For that reason we expect that some of the values will be identical for different candidates.
+For that reason, we expect that some of the values will be identical for different candidates.

 The dataset is separated into `meta`, which contains metadata, and `data`, which contains the actual campaign finance records.
 You will need to use the information in `meta` to understand how to interpret the information in `data`.